Top Data Science Courses 2020

 Businesses run on data.
-Every day they are looking to leverage huge chunks of data to make informed business decisions and device smart solutions.
+Every day they are looking to leverage vast chunks of data to make informed business decisions and device smart solutions.
 To do this, they need Data Scientists.

 Before you get confused, Data Scientists and Artificial Intelligence Engineers are not the same.
-They may have overlapping job roles but they are definitely different in more than one way.
+They may have overlapping job roles but differ in more than one way.

 For instance, if a company wants to improve its sales revenue, it will hire a data scientist to analyze business performance data and make the right decision to maximize it.